 \subsection{Learning via Queries}

-In this paper, we study the problem of exact learning logical formulas from data examples that are models, using queries.
+In this paper, we study the problem of exact learning logical formulas from interpretations.
 In the abstract setting of \emph{exact learning}~\cite{angluinqueries}, this means that our concepts are of the form $\mod(\varphi)$ for some formula $\varphi$, and our examples are models.
-We will also refer to models as \emph{examples}.
+In other words, in this context, we may refer to models as \emph{examples}.
 If $x\models\varphi$, i.e. $x\in\mod(\varphi)$ then we say that $x$ is a \emph{positive example} for $\varphi$; else we say $x$ is a \emph{negative example} for $\varphi$.
-Henceforth, we will use `model' and `example' interchangeably.